-You've probably already participated in a few Secret Santa exchanges in the past, but in case you've forgotten how this long-time tradition works, everyone in the office gets anonymously assigned one co-worker for whom they will buy an inexpensive gift.
-Usually, names are drawn from a hat and there's a strict spending limit.
-And if you want to make it more fun, encourage employees to leave hints about their identities for their recipients up until the big reveal.
+You've probably participated in a Secret Santa exchange at some point, but in case you've forgotten how this longtime tradition works, everyone in the office anonymously draws the name of one co-worker for whom they will buy an inexpensive gift.
+If you want to make it more fun, encourage employees to leave hints about their identities for their recipients up until the big reveal.
 [See Related Story: 25 Inexpensive Secret Santa Gift Ideas for Co-Workers]

-A gift guess is a really simple way to make exchanging presents a little more fun.
+A gift guess is a very simple way to make exchanging presents a little more fun.
 For this activity, employees buy a random gift and wrap it in a way that others can't tell what it is or where it came from.
 When it comes time to swap presents, have each employee hold up his or her gift while the others guess what's inside.
 The first person to guess correctly gets to keep the gift.
 Employees can give hints if necessary, but they shouldn't be obvious.
-Go around until all the gifts have been exchanged.
-Be sure to set a spending limit and encourage employees to get creative with their purchases — the harder it is to guess, the better.
-Employees should also be sure not to share what they've bought so they don't spoil the surprise.
+Go around until all of the gifts have been exchanged.

 Reading is a gift in its own right, and this exchange works especially well if your office is full of bookworms.
 Have each employee bring in a copy of his or her favorite book, or a book by his or her favorite author.
 To decide who gets which book, simply draw names out of a hat.
-And to make things even more special, you can ask employees to write a note to the recipient, explaining why that book is so important to them.
-Not only is it a fun and inexpensive way to exchange gifts, but your employees can learn a lot about one another and potentially discover similar interests, too.
+And to make things even more special, you can ask employees to write a note to the recipient explaining why that book is so important to them.
+Not only is it a fun and inexpensive way to exchange gifts, but your employees can learn a lot about one another and discover a new author they may love.

-Nearly everyone in the office drinks coffee or tea, or at the very least, has a use for a coffee mug.
-Why not make gift-giving much simpler by limiting your employees to exchanging fun and decorative coffee mugs?
-Assign everyone a random recipient (you can draw names from a hat, like in a Secret Santa exchange), and set a price limit.
-To make it even more fun, have employees fill their mugs with little edible treats, like candies or hot cocoa packets, before they exchange them.
+Nearly everyone in the office drinks coffee or tea or, at the very least, has a use for a coffee mug.
+Why not make gift giving much simpler by limiting your employees to exchanging fun and decorative coffee mugs?
+Assign everyone a random recipient (you can draw names from a hat, as in a Secret Santa exchange), and set a price limit.
+To make it even more fun, have employees fill their mugs with little edible treats, like candies or hot cocoa packets.

 Instead of giving out presents, why not do some good while spreading holiday cheer?
 Have everyone write down their names and favorite charity on a piece of paper, put it in a hat and then let each employee take turns selecting names.
-Then, employees will make a small donation (again, set a money limit) to that charity in the selected person's name.
+Then, employees will make a small donation (again, set a limit for the amount) to that charity in the selected person's name.

-Even if you're not that great at cooking, everyone has a favorite recipe.
-A fun alternative to actual presents?
-Exchanging your favorite recipes, but not just a card with instructions.
+Even if you're not great at cooking, everyone has a favorite recipe.
+A fun alternative to giving actual presents is to exchange your favorite recipes, but not just a card with instructions.
 Employees should make a gift basket complete with the instructions and the ingredients needed to make the dish.
 To choose who gets which baskets, draw names out of a hat.

 Holiday cheer exchange

-This is a great way to really get into the holiday spirit.
+This is a great way to get into the holiday spirit.
 Have everyone bring in a wrapped gift under a certain price limit, and sit in a circle.
-Then give them directions to stand up if they meet certain holiday-related criteria.
-(For example, you can say, "Stand up if you've already decorated your Christmas tree," or, "If you're wearing red," work perfectly.)
+Then, give them directions to stand up if they meet certain holiday-related criteria.
+(For example, you can say, "Stand up if you've already decorated your Christmas tree," or "Stand up if you're wearing red.")
 Those who are standing should swap gifts.
 Play as many rounds as you like, but make sure everyone ends up with a gift other than his or her own.